Kritagya-web/AI-Chatbot-DL-NLP/README.md

 # AI Chatbot using Deep Learning and Natural Language Processing
-* Test out my chatbot at my personal portfolio: https://ongaunjie.com
+* Test out this chatbot from [ongaunjie1](https://github.com/ongaunjie1).
+Changes still under process.
 * **IMPORTANT NOTE:** If the chatbot is not responding, it is because it takes about 2-5 minutes for it to spin up.
 This is due to the limitations of free deployments on [Render](https://render.com/).
 The service will go into hibernation mode after 15 minutes of inactivity.

 # To learn more about how it works and how to train a custom chatbot, please read below: